 - a weakened immune system – for example, from having chemotherapy for cancer

 Genital herpes and HIV

 Genital herpes can be a more serious condition for people with HIV.

 If you have HIV and herpes, you'll be referred to a genitourinary medicine (GUM) specialist.

 Genital herpes and pregnancy

 Women with herpes before pregnancy can usually expect to have a healthy baby and a vaginal delivery.

-See your midwife or GP if you think you have genital herpes in pregnancy.
+See your midwife or a GP if you think you have genital herpes in pregnancy.